mpratt/Embera/README.md

 As a general rule, you just have to specify the Name of the service as a key and an associative array with the parameters.

-### Modifying attributes of fake a response
+### Modifying attributes of fake/offline responses
-By default services fake responses have a width of 420px and height of 315px.
+By default services with offline support have a width of 420px and height of 315px.
-You can modify this attributes via the config array
+You can modify this attributes via the config array:
 ```php
     $config = array(
         'fake' => array(